triggerdotdev/json-infer-types/README.md

-# 🤔 JSON Infer Type
+# 🤔 JSON Infer Types

 > Infer the types of JSON documents & values, with a large set of formats for strings